beiciliang/aws-bootcamp-cruddur-2023/journal/week8.md

 ## Implement CDK Stack

-Firstly, manually create a S3 bucket named `assets.<domain_name>` (e.g., `assets.beici-demo.xyz`), which will be used for serving processed images in the profile page.
-Then create a folder named `banners`, and upload a `banner.jpg` in there.
+Firstly, manually create a S3 bucket named `assets.<domain_name>` (e.g., `assets.beici-demo.xyz`), which will be used for serving the processed images in the profile page.
+In this bucket, create a folder named `banners`, and then upload a `banner.jpg` into the folder.

 Secondly, export following env vars according to your domain name and another S3 bucket (e.g., `beici-cruddur-uploaded-avatars`), which will be created by CDK later for saving the original uploaded avatar images: